 Analyze, visualize and process sound field data recorded by spherical microphone arrays.

-The sound_field_analysis toolbox (short: sfa) is a Python port of the Sound Field Analysis Toolbox (SOFiA) toolbox, originally by Benjamin Bernschütz.
+The sound_field_analysis toolbox (short: sfa) is a Python port of the Sound Field Analysis Toolbox (SOFiA) toolbox, originally by Benjamin Bernschütz .
 The main goal of the sfa toolbox is to analyze, visualize and process sound field data recorded by spherical microphone arrays.
 Furthermore, various types of test-data may be generated to evaluate the implemented functions.
+It is an essential building block of ReTiSAR, an implementation of real time binaural rendering of spherical microphone array data.

 The following external libraries are required: